Quantum computation of conical intersections on a programmable superconducting quantum processor

-Figure \ref{fig:h3ci}b shows the PECs of the ground and the first excited states for \ce{H3} obtained using two EM strategies.
-Due the increased impact of noise, VQE-SA-CASSCF can only converge with a loose criteria ($\Delta E_{\mathrm{av}}< 3\times 10^{-3}$ Hartree) in this case.
+Figure \ref{fig:h3ci}b displays the PECs of the ground and the first excited states for \ce{H3} obtained using two different EM strategies.
 The first EM strategy (labeled by EM1) is the symmetry projection\cite{huang2022variational}, which is the same as that used for \ce{C2H4}.
 Specifically, the nonphysical states which do not belong to the B$_1$ symmetry for the ground state or the A$_1$ symmetry for the first excited state are projected out.
-The second EM strategy (labeled by EM2) further modifies upon the first EM strategy for expectation values of the Pauli-Z operators\cite{newEMmethod2024} by recycling the information of nonphysical states to suppress the errors from depolarization (see Methods for details).
-As shown in Fig. \ref{fig:h3ci}, the PECs obtained by EM1 are too high and have larger fluctuations.
-In addition, the conical intersection is not well reproduced.
-In contrast, the PECs obtained by EM2 agree well with the theoretical PECs, reproducing the the conical intersection with much smaller variations.
-This demonstrates the feasibility of applying near-term quantum computers to study conical intersections using the VQE-SA-CASSCF method.
+The second more sophisticated EM strategy (labeled by EM2) further modifies upon the first EM strategy for expectation values of the Pauli-Z operators\cite{newEMmethod2024}, by recycling the information of nonphysical states to suppress the errors from depolarization (see Methods for details).
+As shown in Fig. \ref{fig:h3ci}b, the PECs obtained by EM1 are too high and have larger fluctuations.
+In addition, the conical intersection at the equilateral triangular geometry is not well reproduced.
+These suggest that unlike in the two-qubit case with relatively shorter circuit depth, simply removing the nonphysical components is not sufficient for the present four-qubit case, and the errors within the physical subspace also need to be mitigated.
+In comparison, the PECs obtained by EM2 agree much better with the theoretical PECs, reproducing the the conical intersection with significantly smaller variations.
+Thus, for longer circuits, EM2 is more advantageous than EM1.
+This example demonstrates the feasibility of applying near-term quantum computers to study conical intersections using the VQE-SA-CASSCF method together with hardware and algorithmic improvements.